 Then I settled in on my laptop for most of the day and evening, working in a quick Skype conversation with a good friend also in Denver, a dip in the small pool outside and a little rough housing with Andy and Jackson.

-Fighting some guilt (I really should be studying my Spanish, I thought), I surrendered to an episode of Jon Stewart on their television before rising to click off the receiver.
+Fighting some guilt (I really should be studying my Spanish, I thought), I surrendered to an episode of Jane the Virgin (hilarious!) on Netflix before rising to click off the television screen.

-As I rose from the couch, I felt unsteady, a moment of panic.
-“Wow,” I thought,“Where am I?”
+As I rose from the couch, I felt unsteady, a moment of disequilibrium, almost like a panic attack.
+“Wow,” I thought, "Where am I?”

 It happens now and then, that unexpected jolt that I am living in a foreign country.
 It always hits smack dab in the middle of what could be any single person's typical and altogether gratifying evening at home.